-Scale (of all colours, shapes and sizes) leaf miner, aphids – and mealy bug, for that matter – are all known as SAPSUCKERS – because that is what they so – suck sap!
-They are often noted as pests of citrus and there are simple remedies for controlling them that don’t involve nasty chemicals – but more of that later – first things first.
+SCALE (of all colours, shapes and sizes) leaf miner, aphids – and mealy bug, for that matter – are all known as SAPSUCKERS – because that is what they do – suck sap!
+They are a common pest of citrus but there are simple remedies for controlling them that don’t involve nasty chemicals – but more of that later – first things first.

 As I stated before, on the previous post about citrus and caterpillars – your CITRUS WILL STAY HEALTHY IF THEY ARE KEPT HEALTHY!
 They are heavy feeders and require regular, adequate amounts of water.
-Go to that previous post for the full story on feeding citrus.
+BUT HERE IS MY TOP TIP – DON’T OVERFEED WITH A NITROGEN RICH FERTILIZER because the plants will put on a lot of sappy green growth that will be a magnet for PESTS.

 The next part of this story is about the ingeniousness of nature that makes you smile and mutter “clever critters”!